 After witnessing a battle in Solferino, Italy, in 1859, Henry Dunant wrote A Memory of Solferino , published in 1863.
 That year, Dunant created the International Committee for Relief to the Wounded, with four other members.
 In 1876, it was renamed the International Committee of the Red Cross.

 The ICRC still operates on the basis of the original structure.
-The Red Cross Movement succeeded in linking private initiatives, in terms of relief and humanity, with the necessary support of States.
+The Movement succeeded in linking private initiatives, in terms of relief and humanity, with the necessary support of states.

 Legally, the ICRC is a Swiss organization.
-Its mandate was conferred on it by the States Parties to the Geneva Conventions for the implementation of humanitarian law.
+Its mandate was conferred on it by the states parties to the Geneva Conventions for the implementation of IHL.
 Its Statute is annexed to those Conventions.
 The supreme policy-making body of the ICRC is the Assembly, which consists of fifteen to twenty-five members, co-opted from among Swiss citizens.
 The Assembly sets the principles and general policy of the ICRC and supervises all ICRC activities.

-Approximately 50 percent of the regular budget is covered by the Swiss government.
-The extraordinary budget (for emergencies) is financed by States, National Societies, and private donations resulting from calls for funds for specific programs.
-It is thus a hybrid institution and unique in that it affirms its independence by establishing firm links with States.
+Approximately 82 percent of the regular budget is covered by voluntary donations from governments.
+The extraordinary budget (for emergencies) is financed by states, National Societies, and private donations resulting from calls for funds for specific programs.
+It is thus a hybrid institution and unique in that it affirms its independence by establishing firm links with states.
 Furthermore, it benefits from means of operation that no other private organization enjoys, such as its seat as Observer at the UN, since 1990, and an international radio station frequency allotted by the International Telecommunication Union.

 The ICRC has received the Nobel Peace Prize four times: through Henry Dunant, in 1901, and in 1917, 1944, and 1963.
 Dr. Peter Maurer has been the president of the ICRC since 1 July 2012; he succeeded to Jakob Kellenberger.

-Within the Red Cross Movement, the ICRC remains independent, as guaranteed by its separate statute.
+☞ Within the Red Cross Movement, the ICRC remains independent, as guaranteed by its separate statute.
 Although it is a private organization, its mission is explicitly defined by the Geneva Conventions.
-It is therefore recognized and accepted by the States Parties to these conventions (Statute of 21 June 1973, most recently revised on 8 May 2003).
+It is therefore recognized and accepted by the states parties to these conventions (Statute of 21 June 1973, most recently revised on 21 December 2017).

-- It is also the guardian of the Geneva Conventions.
-This means that it promotes the understanding and dissemination of humanitarian law and prepares eventual developments thereof.
+•It is also the guardian of the Geneva Conventions.
+This means that it promotes the understanding and dissemination of IHL and prepares eventual developments thereof.

 The ICRC intervenes in all situations of armed conflict to ensure the relief and protection to war victims (Art.
 4(1)(d) of ICRC Statute).
-The ICRC was the driving factor in the drafting of international humanitarian law.
+The ICRC was the driving factor in the drafting of IHL.
 It has retained a privileged relationship with governments since adopting the Statute of the Committee and the Conventions regulating the rules of war.
 States formally recognized it as a neutral and impartial actor and put it in charge of striving to ensure the rights of military and civilian victims in conflicts.
 The ICRC hence may intervene in all situations of armed conflict to ensure the protection of, and assistance to, victims of war.
 In all its interventions, it guarantees to States and individuals the respect of the confidentiality of what it witnesses.
 It also has a protected international emblem.

 The Geneva Conventions and the ICRC Statute give the organization an exclusive mandate for certain interventions.

-The ICRC has the mandate to receive any complaints based on alleged breaches of international humanitarian law applicable in armed conflicts (Art.
-4.1.c of ICRC Statute).
+The ICRC has the mandate to receive any complaints based on alleged breaches of IHL applicable in armed conflicts (Art.
+4(1)(c) of ICRC Statute).

-Furthermore, it promotes the development and dissemination of humanitarian law.
-It publishes commentaries on the Conventions and their Protocols and other reference texts concerning humanitarian law, to contribute to a better understanding of the issues by States, which act as legislators in such matters.
+Furthermore, it promotes the development and dissemination of IHL.
+It publishes commentaries on the Conventions and their Protocols and other reference texts concerning IHL, to contribute to a better understanding of the issues by states, which act as legislators in such matters.
 The ICRC also defines the general principles of such law.
-In cases in which the texts are not clear, its role is not necessarily to defend an interpretation that favors the victims.
+In cases in which the texts are not clear, its role is not necessarily to defend an interpretation that favours the victims.
 However, it does strive for an improvement of the texts and regularly presents resolutions to be voted on by the International Diplomatic Conference (Art.
-4.1.g of ICRC Statute).
+4(1)(g) of ICRC Statute).

-International humanitarian law clearly recognizes the right of the ICRC and any other impartial humanitarian body to undertake relief and protection operations, in conformity with the applicable conventions.
+IHL clearly recognizes the right of the ICRC and any other impartial humanitarian body to undertake relief and protection operations, in conformity with the applicable conventions.
 This right is established in the articles concerning the right of humanitarian initiative (GCI–III Art.
 9, GCIV Art.
 10, API Art.
-8.1, and Art.
-4.2 of ICRC Statute).
+8(1), and Art.
+4(2) of ICRC Statute).
 It is reinforced by certain specific provisions, for instance concerning the sick and wounded (GCI–IV Common Art.
-3), protected persons (GCIV Art.
+3(2)), protected persons (GCIV Art.
 30), and relief for populations (GCIV Art.
 59).

 - In international armed conflicts, the ICRC must be granted regular access to all persons deprived of their liberty in order to verify the conditions of their detention and to restore contacts between those persons and their families.